Ecofoot is an award-winning university spin-off company, specializing in textile chemistry solutions.

 - He and his research team founded Micropolis in 2003, now Micropolis-Devan after sale in 2007, to a large European company producer of textile functional products.

-- Also worked as scientific mentor of Ecoticket, since 2008, that developed antimicrobial and anti-insect textile finishes, now Repeltec after entry of investors in December 2019.
+- Also worked as scientific mentor of Ecoticket, since 2008, that developed antimicrobial and anti-insect textile finishes, now Repeltec after restructuring in December 2019.
 In the last 30 years he has promoted and executes joint projects of the University and the textile industry, both in dyeing and finishing.

 He holds a Textile Chemistry degree, and a Phd (1982) from Leeds University, Textiles and Colour Chemistry Departments respectively, and is at present a full Professor at University of Minho and Head of Textile Department, where he started in 1976.